- The open enrollment period for 2022 coverage ends January 15, 2022.

-Wyoming has had just one exchange insurer since 2016, but has two as of 2021
+Wyoming had just one exchange insurer since 2016, but gained a second as of 2021

 WINhealth announced in late 2015 that they would exit the individual market at the end of that year (at that point, they were still planning to continue to offer group plans.
 The decision to exit the individual market was triggered by the shortfall in risk corridors payments.
 WINhealth found out on October 1, 2015 that they would not receive $4.4 million they were due under the risk corridors program (nationwide, insurers were shorted about $2.5 billion in risk corridors payments that year, and a total of about $12.5 billion over the three years the program was operational; the Supreme Court ruled in 2020 that the federal government must pay the money to insurers).

 But Wyoming’s then-Insurance Commissioner Tom Glause noted that WINhealth’s decision “did not come as a surprise to the Department [of Insurance],” as they were already aware of the financial challenges WINhealth had been facing prior to the risk corridors shortfall.